diego-escalante/LD51-BugZapper/README.md

 </picture>

 ## [Play the game here!](https://diego-escalante.itch.io/bug-zapper)
-This game was made in 48 hours for the Ludum Dare 51 jam.
+This game was made in 48 hours for the Ludum Dare 51 jam in September 2022.
 The theme of the jam was "Every 10 Seconds."
 It was made with Godot 3 using GDScript.

 ## Links
 * [Bug Zapper on itch.io](https://diego-escalante.itch.io/bug-zapper): Play the game directly on your browser here.